The Simple Investor (and 5 big threats)

 full of distractions.

-I was scared of losing money too when I started investing.
+I was scared of making mistakes too when I started investing.

 Money I'd worked hard for.